 Don’t feel obliged to walk the full distance each day.
 There are shorter options for guests, with opportunities to spend more time at the iconic sites, manors, gardens, beaches and in the towns for those wishing to walk fewer miles each day.

-From Padstow we walk out of town and along the coastal path up to the cliffs at Stepper Point, past the observatory with panoramic views of ocean, town and estuary.
+From Padstow we walk out of town and along the coastal path to the East.
+Up to the cliffs at Stepper Point, past the observatory with panoramic views of ocean, town and estuary.
 Keep an eye out for Peregrine Falcons, the fastest birds in the world, known to fly and nest in this area, as we traverse the coast and beaches towards lunch in Trevone or Harlyn Bay.
-Catching the support vehicle back across the headland in the afternoon gives guests plenty of time to explore Padstow, with further walking options available.
+Catching the bus back across the headland in the afternoon gives guests plenty of time to explore the town, with further walking options available.
 Guests dine on their own in town with a wealth of restaurants to choose from by the harbour.

 Day 6Farewells and Ongoing Travel

-After a relaxed breakfast we transfer to St Erth station, just outside town, helping all guests with their ongoing travel arrangements.
+After a relaxed breakfast we transfer to Bodmin Parkway station, just outside town, helping all guests with their ongoing travel arrangements.

 Download Detailed Intinerary